Process-Oriented Geometric Singular Perturbation Theory and Calcium Dynamics: Multiple time-scale analysis

 The first inequality in \eqref{eq:fold_nondegeneracy} implies that $\mathcal S=\mathcal S_a\cup\{F\}\cup \mathcal S_r$, where

 and $\mathcal S_a$ (resp.~$\mathcal S_r$) is normally hyperbolic and attracting (resp.~repelling), as sketched in Figure \ref{fig:manifold_R2}.

-Now consider the reduced problem on the manifold $\mathcal S$, \wm{which describes the leading order dynamics on the infra-slow timescale $\tau_1 = \delta t_1 = \epsilon^2 t$}.
+Now consider the reduced problem on the manifold $\mathcal S$, \wm{which describes the leading order dynamics on the infra-slow time-scale $\tau_1 = \delta t_1 = \epsilon^2 t$}.
 As in Section \ref{ssec:singular_limit_analysis_R1}, we use the formula \eqref{eq:reduced_eqn} to \wm{derive} the reduced problem,

-where by another (slight) abuse of notation, $(\dot{\ })$ refers to differentiation with respect to the infra-slow timescale $\tau_1$.
+where by another (slight) abuse of notation, $(\dot{\ })$ refers to differentiation with respect to the infra-slow time-scale $\tau_1$.
 Explicitly, we obtain the system